Why asset managers should measure client behavior

 Welcome to the final blog in a series on the advantages of behavioural benchmarking and how it is a positive step forward for all.

 In the first article, we examined how for most asset managers client experience (CX) has become THE reliable differentiator and why, to manage it, you need to measure it .
 In the second, we explained how CX is an ‘effect’ you ‘cause’ that occurs in two ways – in what clients say (feedback), and what they do (behaviour) – why you need to track both, and how firms at the leading edge are doing this.

-To complete the series, this blog will answer the question “why measure client behaviour” and explain how you can leverage a behavioural benchmark developed by leading asset managers to plug the gap that feedback leaves, save time and effort, and continually improve CX.
+To complete the series, this blog will answer the question “why measure client behaviour” and explain how you can leverage a behavioural benchmark developed by leading asset managers to complete your business intelligence , save time and effort, and continually improve CX.

 Why measure client behavior?

-Without behavioural data, you will have to rely solely on feedback data, but it will not give you a complete picture: humans forget things and feedback is selective – you select them, and they select whether to give their time to your request.
+Without behavioral data, the client aspect of your BI will rely solely on feedback data, which will not give you a complete picture.
+Humans forget things and avoid difficult conversations.
+Furthermore, feedback is subjective and exposed to low response rates and selection biases.
 Because of this, there will be gaps in your measurements and the remembered experiences of a few clients in the form of powerful anecdotes may not be representative.

-In contrast, behaviour is general and universal, and you can measure it objectively, empirically, and holistically to determine whether your touchpoints are working the way you want.
+In contrast, behavior is general and universal, and you can measure it objectively, empirically, and holistically to determine whether your touchpoints are working the way you want.
 If you need to make any changes, you can then base your decisions on a valid, accurate, and reliable dataset: actions speak louder than words.